cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

   $ cd $WB_APP_ROOT
   $ python

-Once you are in the python interactive shell, the quickest way to train all the NLP classifiers together is using the :keyword:`nlp.build()` method, as shown below.
+Once you are in the python interactive shell, the quickest way to train all the NLP classifiers together is using the :keyword:`Nlp.build()` method, as shown below.

 .. code-block:: python

-  >>> from mmworkbench import NaturalLanguageProcessor as nlp
+  >>> from mmworkbench import NaturalLanguageProcessor as Nlp
-  >>> nlp.build()
+  >>> Nlp.build()

 This method will train all models in the specified NLP pipeline.
 Based on the directory structure and the annotations in the training data, the Natural Language Processor automatically infers which classifiers need to be trained.
 In our case, the NLP will train an intent classifier for the ``store_info`` domain and entity recognizers for each of the intents which contain labeled queries with entity annotations.
 This simple example did not include training data for domain classification or role classification, and consequently, these models will not be built.

-To run all of the trained models in the NLP pipeline, use the :keyword:`nlp.parse()` command as shown below.
+To run all of the trained models in the NLP pipeline, use the :keyword:`Nlp.parse()` command as shown below.

 .. code-block:: python

-  >>> nlp.parse('When does One Market close?')
+  >>> Nlp.parse('When does One Market close?')
   {
     ...
     'domain': {'target': 'get_store_info', 'probs': []},